bsuper/dotfiles/README.md

 # This moves the colors folder from the vim-colors-solarized plugin to where vim loads third party colorschemes.
 mv ~/.vim/plugged/vim-colors-solarized/colors ~/.vim
+# If you don't want solarized as your colorscheme for vim, delete or comment out vimrc:15 -> colorscheme solarized
 ```

 Finally, you'll notice that there's weird symbols when using VIM.
 This is because the default font in iTerm is not compatible.
 To make it compatible, go to iTerm's preferences and changed the font via Profile > Text to a font that has Powerline in its name.